DFun-programming/Dot-Blog/readme.md

         #Delete User - **DELETE**: /api/v1/user/delete/:userId

 ## Middleware:
+    **isAuth**:

-    **isAuth**: This middleware function is responsible for authenticating requests using JSON Web Tokens (JWT).
+        This middleware function is responsible for authenticating requests using JSON Web Tokens (JWT).
         It extracts the JWT from the request header, verifies its validity using the secret key stored in environment variables, and stores the decoded payload in the request object for further use.

+    **isError**:

+        to handle error effectively and write a clean code

 ## environment variables
 **For Client**: